 Dr. Francesco Foroni obtained his Master's and Ph.D. degrees from the University of Oregon (USA).
 Subsequently was a Post-Doctoral Fellow at the VU University Amsterdam (the Netherlands).
 Between 2010 and 2012 he was appointed as Research Fellow and Lecturer at Utrecht University (the Netherlands).
 Between 2012 and 2016 he worked as Senior Research Fellow and Adjunct Professor at SISSA (Trieste, Italy).
 In 2016 he joined the Australian Catholic University as Senior Lecturer and he is part of the School of Behavioural and Health Sciences.
-In 2018 he has been appointed Assistant Deputy Head of School - Strathfield.
+In 2018 he has been appointed Assistant Deputy Head of School and since 2020 he is the Deputy Head of School - Strathfield.

 Full text available upon request via ResearchGate